WCPO-TV: 9 First Warning Weather

 Cincinnati's television stations have used their weather coverage as a selling point, especially since the Montgomery/Blue Ash tornado of 1999.
 WCPO brands its radars as "9 First Warning Doppler", "VIPIR 9" and "TrueView".
 The station runs its own radar located in Batavia, which has an average refresh time of ten seconds.

 On July 1, 2003, WCPO began to operate a second Doppler weather radar out of the Clermont County Airport in Batavia.
 In combination with the radar located at WCPO's transmission tower site, both radars were named "Ultimate Doppler Radar", though the transmitter dome was eventually put out of service.
 The new radar operates at a height of 100 ft with its base 834 ft above sea level.
 Attenuation at the site leaves a radius around the radar blank.

 In July 2007, WCPO launched a radar system with satellite imagery to allow fine street-level detail of weather events to specific locations.
 The TrueView system allows for local and nationwide radar sweeps.
 National Weather Service NEXRAD radars in Wilmington, Ohio (which covers Cincinnati, Dayton and Columbus from a central point, as is done in several areas of the country with multiple major cities), Indianapolis and Louisville are used to provide full-market coverage of severe weather events.
 The VIPIR 9 technology also utilizes the NEXRAD radars and 9 First Warning Doppler to create its 3D images.

 I-Team

 WCPO's investigative unit, the I-Team, was created in 1988, following the station's Peabody Award-winning investigation of Donald Harvey.
 The I-Team has won dozens of national awards, including the 1992 Sigma Delta Chi Award and 1993 Alfred I. duPont–Columbia University Award for stories about fraudulent business practices.
-In 1999, WCPO won the Peabody, duPont, and Sigma Delta Chi awards for investigations into the construction of Paul Brown Stadium.
-The station won another Peabody in 2001 for a one-hour documentary, Visions of Vine Street, that aired in the wake of the 2001 riots.
+In 1999, WCPO won the Peabody, duPont, and Sigma Delta Chi awards for Laure Quinlivan's investigations into mismanagement of construction of Paul Brown Stadium.
+The station won another Peabody in 2001 for Quinlivan's one-hour documentary, Visions of Vine Street, that aired commercial-free in prime time in the wake of the 2001 riots.